ProjectEvergreen/wcc/README.md

     console.debug({ html })
     ```

-1. You will get the following html output that can be used in conjunction with your preferred site framework or templating solution.
+1. You will get the following HTML output that can be used in conjunction with your preferred site framework or templating solution.
     ```html
     <wcc-footer>
       <template shadowroot="open">